hrsh7th/nvim-cmp/README.md

 Else, a table representing documentation configuration should be provided.
 The following are the possible options:

+#### documentation.delay (type: number)

+Delay in milliseconds before requesting documentation from the source.

 #### documentation.border (type: string[])

 Border characters used for documentation window.